-- The tendency of a population of stars
+- Asymmetric drift is the tendency of a population of stars

 to have a mean rotation velocity around the galactic center that lags